This integration is powered by Singer's Microsoft SQL Server tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 <password>with a secure password:

-USE <database_name> CREATE LOGIN <stitch_username> WITH PASSWORD='<password>' CREATE USER <stitch_username> FOR LOGIN
+USE <database_name> CREATE LOGIN <stitch_login> WITH PASSWORD='<password>'; CREATE USER <stitch_username> FOR LOGIN <stitch_login>; GO

 Grant the Stitch user